Teja2045/GNARK-Circuits/README.md

 - data is private input and pubkey, signature are public inputs

       Note: Signature circuit is refactored to have separate prover and verifier.
 It could be used as a complete example flow.

+### HTTP Circuit

+- A circuit which requests an endpoint for some data and uses that data for some operations
+- For this to work as expected, the api needs to DETERMINISTIC (an endpoint should return same reponse no matter how many times it's called) !
+- It's like a pure function
+- If the endpoint returns different response, it will lead inconsistency error when compiling the circuit

 ### Sha2 vs crypto/sha256